 In a large bowl, beat the butter on high speed until whipped.
-Add the sugar one kind at a time and cream until light and fluffy, about 2 minutes.
+Add the brown sugar and cream until light and fluffy, about 2 minutes.
 Add the eggs one at a time and beat on medium-high until combined.
 Add the vanilla extract and beat again until combined.

 Slowly add the dry ingredients to the wet ingredients and beat on medium-low.
 Mix well.
 Use a large wooden spoon to mix in the chocolate chips.

-Drop by tablespoon on to baking sheets lined with parchment paper and space the cookies 2 inches apart (they spread!).
+Drop by tablespoon on to the parchment lined baking sheets spacing the cookies 2 inches apart (they spread!).
 Bake for 12 minutes or until lightly golden brown around the edges.

 Transfer to wire racks until cooled (or eat one scorching hot because you can't contain yourself and want to eat them RIGHT NOW and burn your mouth like I did).
 When cooled, store in an air tight container.